Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Layers/ChangeFeatureLayerRenderer/readme.md

 ## How to use the sample

-Use the buttons to change the renderer on the feature layer.
+Use the button in the control panel to change the renderer on the feature layer.
 The original renderer displays orange circles, the diameters of which are proportional to carbon storage of each tree.
 When the blue renderer in this sample is applied, it displays the location of the trees simply as blue points.

 ## How it works

 1. Create a `ServiceFeatureTable` from a URL.
 2. Create a `FeatureLayer` from the service feature table.
 3. Create a new renderer (in this case, a `SimpleRenderer`).
 4. Change the feature layer's renderer using the `FeatureLayer.Renderer` property.

 ## Relevant API